FileCatalyst Direct Client Applications

 FileCatalyst Direct includes a range of client options to choose from in order to accommodate different purposes within your organization.
 By using these for file transfer with a FileCatalyst Server, uploads and downloads are extremely reliable and fast—up to hundreds of times faster than FTP.

-Choose HotFolder for automation, applets for web-based functionality, Express Client for basic on-demand transfers, the mobile uploader for transfers on-the-go, CLI (Command-line Interface) for scripting or non-GUI environments, and an SDK for building custom FileCatalyst clients.
+Choose HotFolder for automation, TransferAgent or applets for web integration, Express Client for basic on-demand transfers, the mobile uploader for transfers on-the-go, CLI (Command-line Interface) for scripting or non-GUI environments, and an SDK for building custom FileCatalyst clients.